0xSero/partisia-docs/docs/zk-computation-fees.md

 ZK_COMPUTATION_FEE = 2 * BASE_SERVICE_FEES + 5 * NO_OF_MULTIPLICATIONS

-### ZK Preprocessing fees
+### ZK preprocessing fees

 A ZK contract needs to pay for preprocessing triples which the preprocessing nodes generate at various points during ZK computation.

 When requesting preprocessing material, each node sends two transactions to the preprocessing contract.
-This must be paid for by the ZK contract.
+The cost of each of these transactions is covered using BASE_SERVICE_FEES.

 As per the yellow paper, the fee for preprocessing material is 5 USD cent per 1000 triples.